jayho/q2dc/README.md

 * Demos containing the 'new' packet type 'Compressed Packet' cannot be converted yet (according to R1ch this doesn't happen very often)

+Why
+---
+It was a fun way to understand a technical spec (DM2 format) and practice a bit of C programming.

 Bugs
 ----
 Thanks to R1ch for pointing out a signed/unsigned error that lead to some strange playback behaviour of the converted